aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

----
-lab:
-    title: 'Explore Azure Storage'
-    module: 'Explore Azure Storage for non-relational data'
----

 # Explore Azure Storage

 In this exercise you'll provision an Azure Storage account in your Azure subscription, and explore the various ways you can use it to store data.

-This lab will take approximately **15** minutes to complete.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

 ## Provision an Azure Storage account